justinGmail/ZeroCostEngineering/README.md

 ### Pre-Reqs

 You will need a system with a Docker Engine installed.
 That is it - that's all!
-Here is a link to Docker to install and run it on your macchine.
+Here is a link to learn about Docker and install it on your machine: https://www.docker.com/

-If you are not familiar with Docker, you should read this:

 To run it - simply issue this command from a terminal: